App-vNext/Polly/docs/extensibility/index.md

 The strategy options contain properties of following types:

 - **Common types**: Such as `int`, `bool`, `TimeSpan`, etc.
-- **Delegates**: For example when strategy need to raise an event, or generate a value.
+- **Delegates**: For example when a strategy needs to raise an event, or generate a value.
 In general, the delegates should by asynchronous.
-- **Arguments**: Used by the delegates to pass the information to consumers.
+- **Arguments**: Used by the delegates to pass the information to their consumers.

 ## Delegates